leoyu037/docker_tutorial/README.md

 # Docker Tutorial

 Here are a bunch of examples that are meant to be __read and run in order__.
-You're on your own if you don't and end up breaking something.
-But don't worry, the error messages are pretty informative :)

 ```bash
 > cat ./00_setup.sh